 When the weather turns cool, it’s time to bring out all the delicious fall recipes – warming casseroles, pot roast, sauteed vegetables, and these roasted red potatoes.

 Roasted red potatoes are the perfect side dish.
 They’re super easy to make, and they’re really versatile, too.
 You can serve them at dinner alongside your favorite protein, or you can make them for breakfast, and serve them with eggs or sausages.
 You can also use them in a salad recipe like this potato salad with roasted asparagus.

 - Red Potatoes – I like roasting red potatoes because they have a great texture when roasted.
 The flesh is tender and the skins get nice and crisp.
 If you don’t happen to have red potatoes on hand, you can go ahead and use any potato that you have.
 Just keep an eye on them in the oven – the cooking time may vary slightly with a different variety of potato.
 You can learn more about the different types of potatoes here.

-- Dice red potatoes into small pieces.
+- Wash the red potatoes and dice into small pieces.

 I don’t recommend freezing these potatoes.
 They will lose some of their texture if you freeze them and then reheat them.
 However, you can store leftovers in the refrigerator for up to 4 days.

 Disclosure: This post contains affiliate links.

-Deliciously Easy Roasted Red Potatoes
+Super Simple Roasted Red Potatoes

-Wash the red potatoes and dice them into small cubes.
+- Wash the red potatoes and dice them into small cubes.

-Season with more salt and pepper if desired before serving.
+- Season with more salt and pepper if desired before serving.